rei-nert/rei-nert/README.md

 ### Hi there 👋

-- :school: I’m a Doctor, graduated :syringe: at Federal University of Saint Charles (2018 - 2023)
+- :school: I’m a Doctor :syringe:.
+I graduated at Federal University of Saint Charles (2018 - 2023)
 - 🌱 I mostly program in GoLang, Python and Bash
 - 👯 I’m looking to collaborate on multi language projects